SEIPID Workflow

 Submitted entities undergo validation.
 Once approved, the entity is activated within the SEIPID portal and becomes eligible to issue identifiers.

-Step 5 — Plan Selection & Allocation
+Step 5 — Plan Activation & Allocation

 Activated entities select an appropriate issuance plan based on expected volume and operational needs.
 Identifier allocation limits are assigned according to the selected plan.